 Have you noticed that your dog reduces his appetite during the hot summer days?
 Has your super, bouncy pet suddenly dropped from eating 4 meals a day to not eating at all, making his owner crazy with worry?
-Don’t be concerned, it’s quite normal for your pet to decide to eat a smaller amount of food during the summer season when he is less active.
+Don’t be concerned.
+It’s pretty normal for your pet to decide to eat a smaller amount of food during the summer season when he is less active.
 Depending on his lifestyle, breed and age, your dog’s behaviour will change during the warmer season when he will use less energy and rest more.
-As long as you are giving them nutritious meals, they are staying cool and hydrated and maintain their bodyweight, your dog will eat when they need to, and only as much as they need.
+As long as you give them nutritious meals, they stay cool and hydrated and maintain their body weight.
+Your dog will eat when they need to, and only as much as they need.

 Food ideas for hot weather

-During the sunny weather, there are many ways that you can keep your dog cool.
+During sunny weather, there are many ways that you can keep your dog cool.
 Your dog will love the surprise of a frozen or chilled doggy treat.
-They will not only cool him down, but can also help with him being bored when he’s kept indoors during the heat of the day.
-You could also try these other cold, healthy treats that your pet will love.
+They’ll not only cool him down but also help prevent him from being bored when he’s kept indoors during the heat of the day.
+You co d also try these other cold, healthy treats that your pet will love.

-Ice cream for dogs – Mix together plain yoghurt, 1 large spoonful of peanut butter and 1 mashed banana, then freeze into suitable shaped containers.
-Experiment with other additions, such as lean meat, apples or finely chopped carrots.
+Mix plain yoghurt, 1 large spoonful of peanut butter and 1 mashed banana, then freeze into suitable shaped containers—Experiment with other additions, such as lean meat, apples or finely chopped carrots.

-Meaty ice pops – Freeze beef or chicken broth (with no onions or added salt) into ice cube trays for a delicious tasty, cooling treat.
-Chunks of frozen watermelon (seeds removed) are also a perfect frozen snack – you might enjoy them too.
+Freeze beef or chicken broth (with no onions or added salt) into ice cube trays for a deliciously tasty, cooling treat.
+This can also be used in kongs.

-Kong toy stuffed with frozen food – These rubber, cone shaped toys with a hollow centre are amazing for filling with a variety of food stuffs, and when frozen become a brilliant, cooling plaything for your dog.
+These rubber, cone-shaped toys with a hollow centre are amazing for filling with various foodstuffs, and when frozen, they become a brilliant, cooling plaything for your dog.
 The options are endless: fill it with canned dog food, bananas, yoghurt, shredded chicken or chopped fruit and vegetables.
-Freeze for a minimum of two hours, or overnight for an even harder treat suitable for serious chewers.
+Freeze for a minimum of two hours or overnight for an even harder treat suitable for serious chewers.

-Melon – Honeydew and seedless watermelon are both high in moisture content, and cool the dog from the inside.
+Honeydew and seedless watermelon are both high in moisture content and cool the dog from the inside.
 Make sure the seeds are removed.

-Radishes – Used frequently in Chinese medicine, to help with bodily functions such as draining and cooling.
+Radishes – Used frequently in Chinese medicine to help with bodily functions such as draining and cooling.
 It should be f in small doses

-Grilled meat – If you’re having a BBQ pop on some chicken for your dog.
+f you’re having a BBQ, pop on some chicken for your dog.
 Don’t add any spicy sauces, and avoid the garlic and onions.
-Also avoid bones and skewers, which can cause a choking danger if swallowed.
+Also, avoid bones and skewers, which can cause a choking danger if swallowed.